yashints/beautiful-jekyll/_posts/2018/2018-06-06-blog-migration.md

 Apart from these the security wasn't that good,  the site was served over https, but because of nature of running content out of MySql there were serious risks I had to deal with using other plugins 🔐.

-Anyway, I decided to move to [Github Pages](https://pages.github.com) and chose [Jekyll](https://jekyllrb.com/) as the static resource generator.
+Anyway, I decided to move to [GitHub Pages](https://pages.github.com) and chose [Jekyll](https://jekyllrb.com/) as the static resource generator.

 Again since I didn't want to spend a lot of time, searching on google was the starting point.
-There are many good Jekyll templates which are already on Github and ready to use.
+There are many good Jekyll templates which are already on GitHub and ready to use.

 I chose [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) which to me stood out from others.

 [My website](https://mehraban.com.au) is now up and running, but since I had to deal with a couple of tricks, I thought it would be useful to share my experience.

 ## Starting point
-Fork the [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) repository on Github and rename it to `yourusername.github.io`.
+Fork the [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) repository on GitHub and rename it to `yourusername.github.io`.

 The repository had a very detailed read me that you can follow for customising the site with your information.
 Most of the configs are in `_config.yaml` file in the root.